 - Are not subject to a bankruptcy restriction order.

-- Served a prison sentence of three months or more within a five year period of the election.
+- Have not served a prison sentence of three months or more within a five-year period of the election.

 - Have not been disqualified under any legislation relating to corruption or illegal practices.

 How much time will I need?